NatronGitHub/Natron/Documentation/source/groups.rst

 	:width: 400px
 	:align: center

 The *Label* is the name of the plug-in as it will appear in the user interface.
+It should not contain spaces or non Python friendly characters as it is going to be used as variable names in several places.

 The *Grouping* is the tool-button under which the plug-in should appear.
 It accepts sub-menus notation like this: "Inria/StereoGroups"